THU-syh/biostack/discover/readme.txt

-Code examples built by developers, some of which are accompanied by research papers.
+Code examples accompanied by papers / academic findings located in the references directory.